Editorial · May 2026

 The DPP Data Map for Textiles

-What official EU sources tell us today about the data inside the future Digital Product Passport for textiles.
-Built exclusively on four EU Commission sources — no speculation, no expert opinion, no vendor marketing.
+What official EU sources tell us today about the data inside the future Digital Product Passport.
+Built exclusively on four EU Commission sources — ESPR, the JRC Preparatory Study, the JRC Methodology Report, and the March 2026 Ecodesign Forum.
+No speculation, no expert opinion, no vendor marketing.
+A three-layer system so you know exactly what is law versus what is proposed versus what is methodology.

 What's inside